 The debate is getting brought up because we’ve reached what should be the second crown jewel of the NASCAR schedule.
 We know the Daytona 500 is one of them.
 We know the Brickyard 400 used to be but due to the move to the road course, probably falls off the list.

-So, what rounds out the crown jewels on the schedule since NASCAR overhauled for the start of this season?
+So, what rounds out the crown jewels on the schedule since NASCAR overhauled for the start of last season?
 Is it four races or does it shrink to three?
 I mean, who said you have to have four crown jewels?

 The Coca-Cola 600 is surely in consideration.
 So is the Southern 500.
 I think you have to have each on this list.
 So, do we stop there or add a fourth again?

 Is the fourth Bristol dirt?
 Is it the Bristol night race?
 Is it one of the two Talladega races?
 That’s all up for debate.
 But, what’s not debatable is the ‘600.
 The thing is, did the ‘600 now the second biggest race of the season?

 Will New Car Help The Show Or Will There Be More Dominance On Sunday?

 The Coca-Cola 600 may be the longest race of the season, but lately, we’ve seen the show dominated by one singular driver too.
 It’s made a lot of folks wonder if we need 600 miles of racing to get to the same end product.